Versatility is the name of the game - go for a new experience at the flying field!

 - • 4 of NXT-90HV Metal gears servos.

 - • Set of 4 Carbon Fiber extended servo arms specifically designed to achieve the desired linkage geometry for full control surface movement.
-Note that the supplied servo arms are designed to match the Hitec 5245MG.
+Note that the supplied servo arms are designed to match the NXT90.
 If you already own these servos, please purchase the servo arms separately to ensure the correct linkages geometry is achieved.

 - • Thin gauge twisted light extension lead (made in the same German factory as our giant scale airplanes HD leads).
 Due to its fine high quality strings it is extremely flexible preventing RF noises and features low internal resistance.